Y2K2Anomaly/AirBnb-CLONE/README.md

 - Signup and Login through your gmail or github ids.

 # Tools and technologies used
-NextJS, Tailwind-CSS, typescript, prisma, mongodb, cloudinary, bcrypt, nextjs auth.
+fullstack-NextJS, Tailwind-CSS, typescript, prisma, mongodb, cloudinary, bcrypt, nextjs auth.